aasharma90/UnprocessDenoising_PyTorch/README.md

 While denoising is self-evident, there is some incorrect white balancing observed for images following a different bayer pattern than RGGB (such as 0001_18).
 This is basically a visualization/RAW-to-sRGB processing problem in ```dnd_denoise.py```, and time permitting, I may look into the problem.
 Also to note that the results are far from optimum, and some boost in performance can be obtained by training for a higher number of epochs or following some tricks mentioned by the authors on their official webpage [here](https://github.com/google-research/google-research/tree/master/unprocessing).

-[EDIT: 5th Feb, 2021]
+[UPDATE: 5th Feb, 2021]
-Thanks to @happycaoyue for reporting the fix for the aforementioned problem.
+Thanks to @happycaoyue for reporting the fix for the aforementioned visualisation problem.

 Please feel free to report any improvements or bugs present in the code.